b-t-k/epub-python-scripts/README.md

 - HTML andCSS: un check "Preserve Local Overrides"

 ### Epub
-- rightclick the epub (on a Mac) and hold teh option key down to get path
+- rightclick the epub (on a Mac) and hold the option key down to get path
 - run `Run_clean_indesign.py` and paste the path in at the prompt.
-The script should create a new epub with _rev at the end of it having cleaned out all the crud that Indesign likes to add and prepped it according to my preferences.
+The script should create a new epub with *_rev* at the end of it having cleaned out all the crud that Indesign likes to add and prepped it according to my preferences.
 See list_clean_indesign.py for the specific search and replaces performed.

 ## Libraries
 These are the python libraries used in the scripts so far: os, re, zipfile.
 I *believe* they are all part of the default python install.